-How can you fix this?
+How can you fix an undercooked cake?
 It’s pretty simple.
 Just bake your cake a little bit longer.
 Don’t go crazy.
 A few extra minutes will do the trick.
-You’re looking for that golden time where the cake is cooked equally throughout the cake.
-Once you find it, you’ll be in cake baking heaven.
+You’re looking for that golden time when the cake is cooked equally throughout the cake.
+Once you find it, you’ll be in cake-baking heaven.

 Also, consider the fact that some ovens run hotter or colder than others.
 You may have to adjust the time further depending on the type of oven you’re working with.
 You can get a better idea of your oven’s status with an oven temperature.